Lorekeeper

 • Primarily focused on fantasy.
 If your group plays sci-fi, horror, or other genres natively, the world builder allows custom settings but the system is optimized for fantasy RPGs.

-Pricing: Free tier includes 20 trial rounds + 30 rounds per month.
+Pricing: Free tier includes 15 Leyenda trial rounds + 10 welcome credits.
 Paid plans from EUR 4.99/month.

 Best for: Anyone who wants a complete AI DM experience -- solo players, groups without a GM, people who want to play on impulse without scheduling.
-If you want the real thing, this is it.
+If you are a beginner looking for your first AI Dungeon Master, this is the easiest entry point with the most depth.

 2. Friends & Fables -- Best for Visual Tactical Combat